11ty/11ty-website/src/docs/dates.md

 Valid `date` values:

+* `git Last Modified`: {% addedin "1.0.1" %} automatically resolves to the file’s latest git commit.
+If a file is not yet checked in to git, it assigns `Date.now()` to `page.date` instead.
 * `Last Modified`: automatically resolves to the file’s last modified date
 * `Created`: automatically resolves to the file’s created date (default, this is what is used when `date` is omitted).
 * `2016-01-01` or any other valid [YAML date value](https://yaml.org/type/timestamp.html) (leaving off the time assumes midnight in UTC, or `00:00:00Z`)